alxndr42/ansible-tor/README.md

 # ansible-tor

-Installs Tor relays on Debian-based systems.
+Installs Tor relays on Debian-based systems with systemd.

-This role uses the default Tor instance (configuration in _/etc/tor/torrc_) for hidden services and optionally a SOCKS proxy.
-Bridge, middle and exit relays are created as additional instances using the _tor-instance-create_ script (configuration under _/etc/tor/instances_).
+This role uses the default Tor instance (configuration in */etc/tor/torrc*) for hidden services and optionally a SOCKS proxy.
+Bridge, middle and exit relays are created as additional instances using the *tor-instance-create* script (configuration under */etc/tor/instances*).

 ## Requirements